yechs/website/blog/2021-08-08-malloc_chunks.md

 >
 > [...]
 >
-> Note that the \`foot' of the current chunk is actually represented
+> Note that the `foot` of the current chunk is actually represented
 > as the `prev_size` of the NEXT chunk.
 This makes it easier to
 > deal with alignments etc but can be very confusing when trying
 > to extend or adapt this code.